HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/1-graphiql/index.md

 }
 ```

-3. Press "play" to execute your query
+3. Press play in GraphiQL to execute the query

 Depending on current situation you might get some disruption info

 ![GraphiQL](./GraphiQL-alerts-results.png)

-All top level queris should have at least some description available, use documentation browser to familiarize yourself with the schema.